Dental Bridge Baltimore, MD

 The dentist will need to reduce the teeth in size to accommodate the dental bridge.
 This will make the teeth more susceptible to decay and place extra strain on them.
 When you place implants in the jaw, they absorb all the strain, leaving your natural teeth untouched.

 Dental implants also prevent bone loss in the jaw.
 When the implants are in the jaw, they stimulate the bone, allowing for regeneration.
-The bone will slowly reabsorb with a traditional bridge due to lack of stimulation.
+The bone will slowly reabsorb with a traditional bridge from a lack of stimulation.

 How to Care for Your Dental Bridge